 - Wearing long sleeves to cover up track marks even in warm weather

-Despite being administered the same way, each drug of abuse has a different method of action.
-Because of this, physical and mental signs of abuse will vary.
+Despite being administered the same way, each drug of use has a different method of action.
+Because of this, physical and mental signs of use will vary.
 Drugs within the same class, such as opioids, will closely mimic each other.
 But on the other hand, stimulants such as cocaine would create a quite different impact in comparison to the depressant effects of an opioid.

 What Is Drug Paraphernalia?